kylerbrown/ml-brute/README.md

 # ml-brute

 ML pipeline for parameter tuning of xgboost.
+(Requires xgboost python package: https://github.com/dmlc/xgboost/tree/master/python-package)

 To use, follow these steps: